Sensory Integration Therapy

 Sensory Integration Dysfunction or Sensory Processing Disorder are both terms used to describe the difficulty some people's nervous systems have taking in, integrating and making use of sensory information.

-Our therapist will view the child in their home and school environments and will also ask you to visit the Sensory Bound clinic.
+Our therapist will view the child in their home and school environments.

 Sensory processing difficulties change how a person then responds to changes in their own body, the environment and how they interact with it and others around them.